-For an SRL with matters within the court’s jurisdiction (some parties need other agency help), the intake counselor assists them with completing the required documents to start their court application.
+For self-represented litigants with matters within the court’s jurisdiction (some parties need other agency help), the intake counselor assists them with completing the required documents to start their court application.
 Once the documents are filed, the date is set for a caseflow conference.
 The counselor advises the SRL of the requirement to serve the other party with the court documents.

 Step Two: Caseflow Conference

 The SRL is required to attend a caseflow or mediation-type conference on the scheduled date.
 At the conference, the caseflow coordinator may do anything that could have been done by the intake counsellor plus any of the following:

 - mediate a settlement leading to a consent order;

 - explore options for resolution outside of the court process;